rwchakra/rwchakra.github.io/index.md

 <h1 style="font-size:25px;">WORK</h1>
 <p>

 1. Paper accepted at CVPR 2023!
-We <a href="https://arxiv.org/pdf/2303.09352"> propose hyperspherical embeddings to reduce hubness and improve the state of the art in transductive few shot learning.
+We <a href="https://arxiv.org/pdf/2303.09352"> propose</a> hyperspherical embeddings to reduce hubness and improve the state of the art in transductive few shot learning.
 <br>
 2. A Review and Refinement of Surprise Adequacy, <a href="https://conf.researchr.org/home/deeptest-2021#event-overview">published</a> at the DeepTest workshop of the International Conference on Software Engineering (ICSE), 2021.
 <br>